mgifford/drupal-security/src/drupal.rst

 There should be a `salt`_ in the settings.php so that there is some extra random data used when generating strings like one-time login links.
 This is added by default in Drupal 7 and 8, but is stored in the the settings.php file.
-You can store this value outside of the web root though for extra security:
+You can store this value outside of the web document root for extra security:

 In Drupal 7::